-- the level of fixed remuneration is sufficiently high to ensure qualified and experienced staff can be employed; - the ratio of fixed remuneration to variable remuneration is weighted in favour of fixed remuneration; and - the variable remuneration is predominantly based on function-specific objectives that include qualitative criteria which are not determined by the financial performance of the business unit directly monitored by the control functions.
+- the level of fixed remuneration is sufficiently high to ensure qualified and experienced staff can be employed; - the ratio of fixed remuneration to variable remuneration is weighted in favor of fixed remuneration; and - the variable remuneration is predominantly based on function-specific objectives that include qualitative criteria which are not determined by the financial performance of the business unit directly monitored by the control functions.

-The remuneration policies as applicable to staff who perform activities for the AIF, UCITS and/or the Management Company ensure that NN Investment Partners complies with and acts in the spirit of all the relevant (inter)national regulations on remuneration, such as the Dutch Regeling Beheerst Beloningsbeleid Wft 2014 (RBB), the Dutch Wet beloningsbeleid financiële ondernemingen (Wbfo), the Alternative Investment Fund Managers Directive (AIFMD) and the Undertakings for Collective Investments in Transferable Securities Directive (UCITS) as relevant to our business.
+The remuneration policies as applicable to staff who perform activities for the AIF and/or the Management Company ensure that NN Investment Partners complies with and acts in the spirit of all the relevant (inter)national regulations on remuneration, such as the Dutch Regeling Beheerst Beloningsbeleid Wft 2014 (RBB), the Dutch Wet beloningsbeleid financiële ondernemingen (Wbfo), and the Alternative Investment Fund Managers Directive (AIFMD) as relevant to our business.